policy workers compensation modified Mon Feb 20 2023 15:31:48 GMT-0500 (Eastern Standard Time)

 - It is the employee's responsibility to immediately report their injury or illness to their supervisor.

 - It is the employee's responsibility to make any appointments for treatment and make sure the provider is clear that your visit is a Workers' Compensation claim.
 If the employee needs their Workers' Compensation claim number, they need to contact Enterprise Risk at 502-852-4654 or firstname.lastname@example.org.

 - It is the injured employee's responsibility to notify their supervisor/department each time their treating physician takes them off work (due to their work-related injury or illness).
 The injured or ill employee must keep their supervisor/department informed of their work status by providing updated off work statements from their treating physician(s).

 - The UofL Workers' Compensation carrier will mail to the injured/ill employee a Designated Physician Form (Form 113) and the Medical Waiver and Consent Form.
 The two forms should be completed and returned to the Workers' Compensation carrier within 10 days of receiving the forms.

-- It is the supervisor's responsibility to keep Risk Management informed of the work status of their injured employee(s) by using the WCF-1 Form.
+- It is the supervisor's responsibility to keep Enterprise Risk informed of the work status of their injured employee(s).